-It’s that time of the year for our beloved Eli the Elf to come out from the packed away boxes in the basement and return to the chaotic mess of the upstairs.
+It’s that time of the year for our beloved Elf on the Shelf to come out from the packed away boxes in the basement and return to the chaotic mess of the upstairs.

-Last year was our first year with Eli.
-My lovely friend gave Eli to the girls as a gift.
+My lovely friend gave “Eli”, as she’s now called, to my girls as a gift.
 They fell in love with the idea of this tiny elf becoming part of the family and believed undoubtedly in the magic of Eli that was promised in the story that accompanied her.

 It was sweet.
 It was cute.